 16. Concluding Remarks

-- Work done in compilation albums, audition shows, soundtracks, and featured performances do not disqualify potential rookies.
-Only full-fledged singles/albums carrying the artist’s billing.
+- Work done in compilation albums, audition shows, soundtracks, and featured performances do not disqualify: We only count full-fledged singles/albums carrying the artist’s billing.

 - Group and band members who debut solo, or form new groups without any actual debuts, are not considered rookies outside of exceptional circumstances.